-3 Specifically, Eq.
+&lt;sup>4 Specifically, Eq.
 (7) draws on the fact that the average age in a stationary population equals the average expected lifespan.
 This result was shown in a demographic context by Kim and Aron (1989) and Goldstein (2009), with elaborated historical context in Goldstein (2012).
 It was broadened to the more general claim about stationary populations referenced here-that the distribution of ages equals the distribution of past lifespans-in Vaupel (2009) and is generally considered to have been independently discovered in work by Brouard (1989) [which the authors are unable to read in its original French] and Carey (Müller et al. 2004, 2007) and subsequently (Villavicencio and Riffe 2016) dubbed the Carey-Brouard inequality.
-An alternative proof of the broader claim is presented in Rao and Carey (2015) and amended and corrected in Villavicencio and Riffe (2016).
+An alternative proof of the broader claim is presented in Rao and Carey (2015).
+The details of the Rao and Carey proof are controversial (Villavicencio and Riffe 2016, Rao 2021) but the claim is not.
 Finally, exploration of these time symmetries has been extended to other measures in stationary populations (Riffe 2015) and modified for stable populations (Vaupel and Villavicencio 2018).
+The intuition we provide here, based on length bias, is only one way of gaining insight into the mean age of a stationary population based on the symmetry of past and future lifespans.

-4 Ryder (1975: 8-11) discusses implications of Eq.
+&lt;sup>5 Ryder (1975: 8-11) discusses implications of Eq.
 (7) for the relationship between life expectancy, the coefficient in the variation in the age at death, and the mean age of a stationary population.
 His discussion is an intellectual forerunner to our discussion in Section 3, above.

 equals mean remaining lifespan).
 Finkelstein's clever proof, which involves making a succession of changes to a survival curve, does not (to our mind) provide a clear intuition as to the mechanism by which a cohort with a larger life expectancy can have a smaller remaining lifespan.
 Given that average remaining lifespan equals average age in a stationary population, Eq.
 6 and Eq.
-7 clarify that this will be true if the variation in the age at death in the second cohort is large enough to offset its smaller life expectancy.
-In that circumstance (and only that circumstance), a randomly-selected member of this second cohort at a single moment in time will have a longer lifespan than a randomly-selected member at birth will have a shorter lifespan.
+7 clarify that this possibility will come to pass if the variation in the age at death in the second cohort is large enough to offset its smaller life expectancy.
+In that circumstance (and only that circumstance), a randomly-selected member of this second cohort at a single moment in time will have a longer lifespan than a randomly-selected member of the reference cohort, even though a randomly-selected member at birth will have a shorter lifespan.